-Top Lessons From Every BEC 2020 Day 1 Session
+Top Lessons From Every Best Ever Conference 2020 Day 1 Session

 Whitney first applied this lesson to his pre-real estate careers as a member of the military, a police officer, a federal agent, and a horse trainer.